Azure/Metrics-Advisor-for-Equipment.github.io/docs/06-Scheduling an inference.md

 ![image](https://user-images.githubusercontent.com/36343326/175054891-c5311013-94c0-4762-b9b3-5353cb442711.png)

-## Managing inference schedules
+## 2. Managing inference schedules

-### Stopping inference
+- **Setting inference as inactive**

-This section explains how to halt the inference process.
+This will halt the inference process.

-From the Model details, under inference tab, choose** inactive**.
+From the Model details, under inference tab, choose **inactive.**

-### Resuming inference
+- **Setting inference as active**

-This section explains how to resume a stopped inference schedule.
+This will resume a stopped inference schedule.
 From the Model details, under inference tab, choose **active**.

-### Deleting an inactive inference
+- **Deleting an inactive inference**

-From the Model details, under inference tab, choose** Delete**.
+From the Model details, under inference tab, choose **Delete**.

-## Understanding the inference process
+## 3. Understanding the inference process
-Metrics-Advisor-for-Equipment looks for the component name (which can be the name of an asset or a sensor).

-Once the component name is found in the file name, Metrics-Advisor-for-Equipment looks at the time stamp in the timestamps column.
+Metrics-Advisor-for-Equipment looks for the component name (which can be the name of an asset or a sensor).Once the component name is found in the file name, Metrics-Advisor-for-Equipment looks at the time stamp in the timestamps column.
 The timestamp in the file name must be within the range of time that your scheduler is running.
 For example, if the scheduler is running every 5 minutes, then at 9:05, Metrics-Advisor-for-Equipment will look for any files that have a timestamp from 9:00 to 9:05.
 Any files with timestamps outside this range will be ignored for the inference run.